Welcome International Students

 Make Normal Progress Toward Completing Your Studies

-To maintain status, an F-1 or J-1 student must be "making normal progress" toward completing his or her program of studies.
-This means, the student must enroll full-time and complete program of study on or before the end date recorded on his or her Form I-20 or DS-2019.
-A student who transfers to Webster University, or changes educational levels or majors at Webster University, is considered to be making normal progress if the transfer or change of level is done in a timely manner, and the student enrolls full-time and completes his or her program of study on or before the end date recorded his or her Form I-20 OR DS-2019.
-A student who is unable to complete his or her program of study by the end date on the I-20 or DS-2019 must have a legitimate reason to apply for a program extension, otherwise they will be considered out of status.
+To maintain status, an F-1 or J-1 student must be "making normal progress" toward completing their program of studies.
+This means, the student must enroll full-time and complete program of study on or before the end date recorded on their Form I-20 or DS-2019.
+A student who transfers to Webster University, or changes educational levels or majors at Webster University, is considered to be making normal progress if the transfer or change of level is done in a timely manner, and the student enrolls full-time and completes their program of study on or before the end date recorded their Form I-20 OR DS-2019.
+A student who is unable to complete their program of study by the end date on the I-20 or DS-2019 must have a legitimate reason to apply for a program extension, otherwise they will be considered out of status.

 Don't Engage in Criminal Activity and Disclose Information When Requested by DHS